Transparent dark purple Travel Guide by Insurte logo

 Visa to work as an academic in Germany

 If you are an academic looking to work in Germany, there is a specific visa that you may be eligible to apply for.
-Applicants must have a degree that is recognized in Germany and comparable with a German degree.
+Applicants must have a degree that is recognized in Germany and comparable to a German degree.
 You must also have a job offer from a German company.

 Visa for skilled workers